will-bailkoski/big_data_nyc_taxi/README.md

 # big_data_nyc_taxi
-Archive of the final submmission for the Big Data Final Project
+Archive of the final submmission for the Big Data Final Project.

+Work completed by Philipp Liehe and Will Bailkoski.